 I looked into replacing it with a translucent glass with a simple beveled edge, but it was ridiculously expensive.
 So instead I had more budget friendly glass installed (less than half the price) and covered it with Emma Jeffs’ beautiful Otto window film.
 And I think that the result looks so much better than the plain/expensive glass would have.
 The white walls and doors also make a big difference – previously the walls were pale blue and the doors were cream.

 I’m so happy with how it worked out.
 The window film was really easy to install and it’s added a contemporary look with a nod to tradition.
 It looks different day and night and still lets light through while maintaining privacy.
-Emma Jeffs window film is available in a variety of designs and you can purchase it directly from her online shop, from Ella and Sofia in Australia, and 2Jane in the US (they will ship to Aus too).
+Emma Jeffs window film is available in a variety of designs and you can purchase it directly from her online shop.

 I highly recommend it!